-In telecommunications, a debate has arisen on the role which supranational forces played in the evolution of telecommunications governance at the EU level.
+The EU institutional level, through the activities of the European Commission principally, played a major role in the relatively short journey to agreement on full liberalisation in telecommunications.
+A debate has arisen among communication policy scholars and political scientists on the roles which 'supranational' forces played in the move towards agreement among Member States to liberalise comprehensively their telecommunications sectors.
 Some emphasise the entrepreneurial role played by the European Commission in driving the EU telecommunications policy agenda forward (Sandholtz 1998).
-Others stress the essential intergovernmentalism of the process, Thatcher (2001) arguing that, whilst a significant player, the European Commission acted much more as a partner of EU Member States.
+Others stress the essential 'intergovernmentalism' of the process, Thatcher (2001) arguing that, whilst a significant player, the European Commission acted much more as a partner of EU Member States.
 There is no doubt that the Commission was prepared to 'take on' Member States, as evidenced in its use of the article 86 procedure of the EU Treaty to force through liberalisation directives in terminal equipment (European Commission 1988) and services (European Commission 1990).
-The legal challenges presented to the Commission's action were rejected by the European Court of Justice (European Court of Justice 1991;

-1992) thus raising the possibility of significant supranational power to force through further telecommunications liberalisation being available to the Commission to exercise.
+This process effectively by-passed the Council of Ministers and was deemed universally by EU Member States to be undemocratic.
+However, the Commission was aware that most Member States - not least the most powerful in politico-economic terms - were in favour of the substance of the directives.
+The legal challenges presented to the Commission's action were rejected by the European Court of Justice (European Court of Justice 1991; 1992) thus raising the possibility of significant power to force through further telecommunications liberalisation being available to the Commission to exercise.

-However, in practice, it has proven more anxious to pursue compromise and consensus among EU Member States, something suggests uncharacteristic elements to the original proposal of EECMA.
+However, in practice, it has proven more anxious to pursue compromise and consensus among EU Member States.
 Since 1990, liberalisation directives have only been passed using article 86 as a matter of procedure, as a consequence of the legal cases of the late 1980s.
-Equally, the different developmental phases of EU telecommunications policy, which can be viewed as movements through a successive series of policy equillibria (Simpson 2008), have been prefaced by major consultation exercises, these having taking place in 1992, 1999, and 2006 respectively.
-Such exercises have triggered significant reorganisation and development of EU telecommunications policy pursued through the legislative route.
+Equally, the different developmental phases of EU telecommunications policy, which can be viewed as a successive series of policy equillibria (Simpson 2008), have been prefaced by major consultation exercises, these having taking place in 1992, 1999, and 2006 respectively.
+Such exercises have prefaced a major reorganisation and development of EU telecommunications policy pursued through the legislative route.
 In July 1993 Member States agreed to liberalise all voice telephonic services across the EU by 1998 (European Council of Ministers 1993), proceeded a year later by similar agreement regarding telecommunications infrastructures (European Council of Ministers 1994).
 This required a battery of subsequent legislation, both liberalising and harmonising in scope, including legislation setting minimum standards for universal service (Natalicchi 2001).
 In 2003, as a result of the review launched in 1999, the EU undertook a legislative rationalisation telecommunications regulation where the by then expansive number of directives framing the functioning of the sector was reduced from 20 to 7 in a newly named Electronic Communications Regulatory Framework (ECRF).
 The current ECRF review aims to undertake further significant rationalisation, the aim being to remove as much sector specific ex-ante regulation from the system as possible, instead leaving the governance of most telecommunications markets to the general EU competition law framework, an area in which the EU's powers are particularly well-developed.